meshcloud/meshcloud-docs/docs/meshstack.openshift.index.md

 ---
-id: meshstack.openshift
+id: meshstack.openshift.index
-title: OpenShift
+title: Integration
 ---

 meshStack supports management of RedHat OpenShift platforms.
-OpenShift has a [Kubernetes](meshstack.kubernetes.md) core and provides additional services.
+OpenShift has a [Kubernetes](meshstack.kubernetes.index.md) core and provides additional services.
 It is available in both Open Source flavors (OKD) as well as enterprise offerings by RedHat.

 meshStack supports project creation, configuration, user management and SSO for OpenShift.